indexdata/folio-import/doc/migration_process.md

 ### Create the authorities objects

-The Makefile will generate the authorites MARC from the XML, and create authority objects from raw MARC, and will report the count.
+The Makefile will generate the authorities MARC from the XML, and create authority objects from raw MARC, and will report the count.

 ```
 cd ~/stc